hanami/guides/content/v1.3/introduction/getting-started.md

 end
 ```

-We specify that our index page will show a simple placeholder message when there are no books to display; when there are, it lists every one of them.
+We specify that our index page will show a simple placeholder message when there are no books to display;
+when there are books, it lists every one of them.
 Note how rendering a view with some data is relatively straight-forward.
 Hanami is designed around simple objects with minimal interfaces that are easy to test in isolation, yet still work great together.

-Let's rewrite our template to implement these requirements:
+Now we have 3 failing tests, but we can fix them by rewriting our template to implement these requirements:

 ```erb
 # apps/web/templates/books/index.html.erb